-Why approach it this way?
-Because students value content they can use again.
-They want to know WHY they are learning something, not just a “follow me and you will have an impressionist patenting.”
-Most importantly, students are capable (in a BIG way) of accomplishing much, much more than we give them credit for.
+If you start to approach your teaching this way, you may be surprised.
+Students are often capable of much more than we give them credit for.
 Can a 3rd grader develop their own style of brush strokes and mark making?
 You betcha.
 You just need to set them up for success.

-1. First talk about the art style of Impressionism.
-What does it look like?
-It’s identified by individualized brush strokes that do not blend together.
+First, talk about the style of Impressionism and how it’s identified by individualized brush strokes that do not blend together.

 Notice how no two paintings look just alike, yet all students had success at creating an Impressionist painting.
-Now, students will be able to describe to their families WHY an Impressionist painting looks the way it does.
-They can replicate the technique in future pieces of artwork in school or at home.
-They don’t need your tracer, template, or demonstration in order to replace the technique.
-They just needed the freedom to make marks, make the marks their own, and a few simple guidelines to work within!
+Now, students will be able to describe to their families why an Impressionist painting looks the way it does.
+They can replicate the technique in future pieces of artwork at school or at home without a tracer, template, or demonstration.
+They just needed the freedom to make original marks!

 In what ways do you teach techniques instead of projects?